danielagranadosrivera/offshore-mam-factories-dataset/README.md

         └── medium_instance_2/
 ```

-Each instance directory contains a complete set of CSV files describing the parameters required to run the optimization model and the heuristics.
+Each instance directory contains a complete set of CSV files describing the parameters required to run the optimization model and the proposed heuristics.

 ---